os-lecture/2023S-os-lectures/lec7/p4-labs.md

 ---

-#### Application loading based on application name
+#### App loading based on app name

-In the loader loader.rs, analyze the content in link_app.S, and use a globally visible **read-only** vector ``APP_NAMES`` to store the names of all applications in memory in order, for the purpose of passing through the exec system The call to create a new process is done in advance.
+In the loader loader.rs, analyze the content in link_app.S, and use a globally visible **read-only** vector ``APP_NAMES`` to store the names of all applications in memory in order, for the purpose of passing through exec() to create a new process.

 ---